izakpavel/izakpavel.github.io/_posts/2024-06-21-particle-effects-with-SwiftUI-Canvas.md

     }
 }
 {% endhighlight %}
-We make particles here as a nice big blurry spots, that blends together to form nice fire volume.
+We make particles here as a nice big blurry spots, that blends together to form a fire volume.
 The blendMode(.plusLighter) combines overlapping orange dots, effectively brightening the result where the patrticles intersect.

 <center>
 <video autoplay="" muted="" loop="" controls="controls" width="400">